BharathChandraNaiduAyyalu/RideIT-Data-Analysis-Dashboard/README.md

 - Percentage of completed rides?
 - In which month more rides are completed?

--## Dashboard (Power BI)
+## Dashboard (Power BI)

-A comprehensive dashboard was created using Power BI to visualize the analysis results.
+A comprehensive dashboard was created using Power BI to visualize the analysis results.The dashboard includes:

+- Key performance indicators (KPIs)
+- Interactive charts and graphs